Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Method

 \subsubsection{Audio Information Extraction}

-Audio serves as a crucial carrier of semantic information, conveying narrative flow, speaker identity, and contextual cues that often extend beyond the visual modality.
-While most existing works merely utilize transcripts or subtitles as textual supplements, they often overlook the long-range consistency provided by speaker identity.
-Unlike visual appearance or actions, which may vary significally across scenes, speaker voice remains relatively stable, offering a reliable signal for maintaining temporal coherence, especially in dialog-driven content such as documentaries, TV shows, and vlogs.

-To leverage this, we employ automatic speech recognition (ASR) and speaker diarization using WhisperX~\cite{bain2023whisperx}, which jointly produce accurate transcripts with timestamps and consistent speaker labels.
-These annotations enable us to understand not only \textit{“what was said and when”}, but also \textit{“who said it”}, a key factor for maintaining entity-level coherence across time.
+Audio provides complementary cues for long-video understanding, including time-aligned transcripts and speaker identity.
+Beyond using transcripts/subtitles as auxiliary text, we incorporate speaker identity as a long-range consistency signal that remains informative even when visual cues degrade (e.g., occlusion, shot transitions, view changes, or off-screen speakers).
+This is particularly valuable for dialog-driven content such as documentaries, TV shows, and vlogs.
+We employ automatic speech recognition (ASR) and speaker diarization using WhisperX~\cite{bain2023whisperx}, which jointly produce accurate transcripts with timestamps and consistent speaker labels.
+These annotations enable us to understand not only \textit{``what was said and when''} but also \textit{``who said it,''} a key factor for maintaining entity-level coherence across time.